AnthonyK213/nvim/README.md

         - Bullets auto-insertion and auto-arrangement
         - Append orgmode style time stamp to the end of current line
         - Append day of week after a date string(yyyy-mm-dd)
+        - Compile and run code of current buffer
     - `lua_plugrc.lua`
       - Configurations of plug-ins.(require lua_a_plug at first)
     - `lua_uiconf.lua`